 While the dough is chilling, preheat your oven to 180°C/350°F and line a large tray or two with baking paper.

 This recipe makes around 24 vegan Valentine’s cookies so you can bake them all together, bake half at a time, or save half of the cookie dough for another day.

 Once the dough has chilled, you can add the food colouring if you’re using it.
 I added some pink food colouring to half of my dough and left the other half uncoloured.
 Gently knead it in until well combined and there are no streaks of colour left.

 Roll the dough out onto a floured surface until it’s around 1/4 of an inch thick.
 You don’t want the cookies to be too thin as this will make them hard and crunchy instead of soft and chewy.

-Use a 3-inch heart-shaped cookie cutter to cut out your cookies, re-rolling leftover pieces of dough until it’s all used up.
+Use a 3-inch heart-shaped cookie cutter to cut out your dairy-free cookies, re-rolling leftover pieces of dough until it’s all used up.

 Place the cookies onto your lined baking tray and bake for 10-15 minutes.
 You’ll know when they’re ready when the edges are firm to the touch and the cookies have tiny cracks all over.
 Do not let them brown otherwise they’ll be too crunchy.